SUM-UP: Detecting Receptivity for mHealth Interventions

 Pre-built static models can outperform random delivery immediately

 A model trained before the study — on different participants from a prior study — still significantly improved receptivity from Day 1.
-This suggests that contextual patterns of receptivity generalize across people well enough for a static model to be useful, even without personalization.
+Contextual patterns generalize across people well enough for a static model to be useful without personalization.

 p=0.002 (just-in-time) p=0.015 (response rate) p=0.007 (engagement)

-• Adaptive/personalized models need time — but show clear learning trajectories
+• Adaptive models need time — but show clear learning trajectories

-The adaptive model’s overall numbers weren’t statistically significant, partly because it required 7+ days of warm-up and delivered fewer messages.
-But its day-by-day trend was clear and meaningful: receptivity increased ~1 percentage point per day.
-By Day 19 it surpassed the static model; by Day 21, it showed a 51% improvement over its own Day 8 baseline.
+The adaptive model’s overall numbers weren’t statistically significant, partly because it required 7+ days of warm-up.
+But its day-by-day trend was clear: by Day 21 it showed a 51% improvement over its own Day 8 baseline.

 • 🔄